typst-community/linguify/README.md

 #linguify("abstract")  // Shows "Zusammenfassung" in the document.
 ```

-The `lang.toml` musst look like this:
+The `lang.toml` must look like this:

 ```toml
 [conf]